hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] when changing to a sequence timelines tab, the scrollposition is always set to the beginning of this sequence
 - [ ] when clicking on a single keyframe this one is highlighted with a blue border
 - [ ] clicking the buttons in the MenuBar sets the ScrollPosition to the beginning/end of the sequence and to the prev/next keyframe
-- [ ] When making the zoom factor higher/lower with the input field, the length of the active area adapt accordingly as well as the position of the keyframes and the cursor updates its position
+- [ ] when making the zoom factor higher/lower with the input field, the length of the active area adapt accordingly as well as the position of the keyframes and the cursor updates its position
 - [ ] it is possible to select more than one keyframe using `Alt`
 - [ ] when more than two keyframes are selected, the context menu allows changing of relative positions, where entering a relative position changes the position of all selected keyframes - this works with all menu items and is undoable as expected (one undo for all selected keyframes)
 - [ ] having more than one keyframe selected and dragging one moves all keyframes, this is undoable